EM-GANSim: Real-time and Accurate EM Simulation Using Conditional GANs for 3D Indoor Scenes: Results and Evaluations

 \section{Results and Evaluations}

 This section presents the evaluation of the proposed methodology in terms of accuracy enhancement and efficiency improvement in ray tracing simulations in 3D indoor environments.
-We have conducted a comparison with WinProp \citep{jakobus2018recent}, which is widely recognized as a state-of-the-art solution in EM simulation, as shown in these and more papers \citep{vaganova2023developing} \citep{wang2023dynamic} \citep{haron2021performance} \citep{gomez2023design}.
+We have conducted a comparison with WinProp \citep{jakobus2018recent}, which is widely recognized as a state-of-the-art solution in EM simulation, as shown in these and more papers \citep{vaganova2023developing, wang2023dynamic, haron2021performance, gomez2023design}.
+We emphasize that the goal of this work is fast and accurate field-level prediction for practical wireless simulation tasks, rather than explicit decomposition of individual propagation paths.
+This design choice reflects the requirements of real-world applications, where aggregate field strength is the primary quantity of interest.

+We use DCEM and WinProp for two complementary purposes.
+DCEM provides the ray-traced reference maps used during training and for primary fidelity assessment, since the proposed physics-based losses are derived from DCEM-generated propagation structure.
+WinProp is used as an additional independent ray-tracing baseline to evaluate cross-simulator consistency.
+Therefore, comparisons against DCEM measure agreement with the reference simulator used to supervise training, whereas comparisons against WinProp indicate whether the learned model also remains consistent with a separate industry-standard implementation.

 We show evaluations in 15 indoor scenes: Scenes 1-15.
 Detailed specifications of scenes are included in Table \ref{table:detailed}.
-On average, the running time of EM-GANSim in any indoor environment is 1 millisecond per data point.
+On average, the running time of EM-GANSim across the evaluated indoor scenes is approximately 1 ms per data point.
 However, the models with complex layouts tend to require more computation time than those with single rooms.